-- On arrival at the school, the reception staff should ensure that the visitor complies with the following: - The visitor signs in to the visitor's book using the details previously supplied by the person arranging the visit. - The visitor's identity is checked through use of an id card or other means of official identification. - The visitor is issued with a visitor's badge and displays this prominently about their person at all times whilst they are in the school. - The visitor is provided with information on how to respond to an evacuation or emergency situation and a guide to how they must behave whilst in the school. - The visitor waits in the school reception area until such times as they are collected by the relevant staff member. - Reception staff will contact the member of school staff who made the arrangements for the visitor to attend and will not release the visitor from the reception area until the staff member arrives. - All visitors must be accompanied at all times throughout their visit to the school and must not be left unattended at any point. - At the end of the visit, the visitor must be returned to the school reception area where they must sign-out of the visitor's book and return their visitor's badge.
+- On arrival at the school, the reception staff should ensure that the visitor complies with the following: - The visitor signs in to the visitor's book using the details previously supplied by the person arranging the visit. - The visitor's identity is checked through use of an id card or other means of official identification. - The visitor is issued with a visitor's badge and displays this prominently about their person at all times whilst they are in the school. - The visitor's DBS certificate is seen if provided and the number noted (a copy does not have to be kept) - The visitor is provided with information on how to respond to an evacuation or emergency situation and a guide to how they must behave whilst in the school. - The visitor waits in the school reception area until such times as they are collected by the relevant staff member. - Reception staff will contact the member of school staff who made the arrangements for the visitor to attend and will not release the visitor from the reception area until the staff member arrives. - All visitors must be accompanied at all times throughout their visit to the school and must not be left unattended at any point. - At the end of the visit, the visitor must be returned to the school reception area where they must sign-out of the visitor's book and return their visitor's badge.